mozilla/addons-server/docs/topics/api/addons.rst

     all_without_unlisted  Show all listed versions attached to this add-on.
-                          Requires either reviewer permissions or a user account listed as a developer of the add-on. all_with_unlisted  Show all versions (including unlisted) attached to this add-on.
-Requires either reviewer permissions or a user account listed as a developer of the add-on. all_with_deleted  Show all versions attached to this add-on, including deleted ones.
+                          Requires either reviewer permissions or a user account listed as a developer of the add-on. all_with_unlisted  Show all versions (including unlisted and enterprise versions) attached to this add-on.
+Requires either reviewer permissions or a user account listed as a developer of the add-on.
+        all_with_deleted  Show all versions attached to this add-on, including deleted ones.
 Requires admin permissions.
         enterprise_only   Show all enterprise versions attached to this add-on.